-- 8.12 The Chelmsford Local Plan establishes the overall policy framework for the Northern Growth Area, including principles for development and the mix of uses to be provided.
-Based on consultation on the Neighbourhood Plan and studies in support of this a set of more locally specific principles are presented in the policy below and illustrated on the concept masterplan (Figure 44).
-These are intended to influence creation of a well-designed, accessible and permeable new neighbourhood that is connected with and feels part of the existing town.
-These reflect: - The landscape character of the site, topography and important role that Bushy Hill plays in the setting of the town, as well as the ridgeline along the north of the site. - The importance of green space provision and potential to integrate green infrastructure within the site such that it is accessible and useable for all, forming a linked network of green spaces around the town. - Local flood risk and patterns, particularly along Burnham Road where existing drainage ditches meet, and thus the need to successfully design and integrate sustainable urban drainage systems into the development. - The sensitive nature of the Garden of Remembrance and locating appropriate uses (allotment gardens) next to this.
+- The landscape character of the site and topography, including presence of Bushy Hill, play an important role in the setting and 'backdrop' of the town, as does the the ridgeline along the north of the site. - Structuring the development such that new facilities are accessible to all and well-integrated with the existing community, connecting across Burnham Road to Hullbridge Road, balancing traffic movements along Burnham Road with the need for all to be able to cross Burnham Road safely and easily by foot or by bicycle. - The need to integrate safe and attractive routes for all, including for people walking and cycling. - The importance of providing green space and the potential to integrate green infrastructure within the site such that it is accessible and useable for all, forming a linked network of green spaces around the town. - Local flood risk and patterns, particularly along Burnham Road where existing drainage ditches meet, and thus the need to successfully design and integrate sustainable urban drainage systems into the development. - The sensitive nature of the Garden of Remembrance and locating appropriate uses, potentially including allotment gardens, next to this.
 There is a waiting list for allotments in South Woodham Ferrers. - Equally, there is a need for new burial space in South Woodham Ferrers, though land within the town is limited for this.
 The Town Council is keen to work with Chelmsford City Council to identify the most appropriate and effective strategy for providing additional capacity in the future.
-Land within the Northern Growth Area, but on higher ground away from areas of floodrisk, are favoured by the Town Council, and opportunities for provision will continue to be explored by the Council and partner organisations. - Structuring the development such that new facilities are accessible to all and well-integrated with the existing community, connecting across Burnham Road to Hullbridge Road. - The need to integrate safe and attractive routes for all, including for people walking and cycling. - Providing plots for Travelling Showpeople where the road infrastructure can accommodate provision, and where the amenity and setting of adjacent uses is respected.
-The possible location for these plots is to the east of the allocation area, north of Woodham Road and adjacent to the Hamberts Road employment area.
-Existing roadside vegetation and landscaping should be retained. - A holistic approach to development which recognises that the growth area comprises three landownerships and that these should be coordinated to create a cohesive place.
+Land within the Northern Growth Area, but on higher ground away from areas of flood risk, are favoured by the Town Council, and opportunities for provision will continue to be explored by the Council and partner organisations. - Providing plots for Travelling Showpeople where the road infrastructure can accommodate provision, and where the amenity and setting of adjacent uses is respected. - Existing roadside vegetation and landscaping should be retained. - A holistic approach to development which recognises that the growth area comprises three landownerships and that these should be coordinated to create a cohesive place.